aaronpkelly/aaronpkelly.github.io/docs/gaming_warcraft_guide.md

 # Heirlooms
 Timewarped badges and Darkmoon Faire tickets can be used to purchase heriloom gear.
+For each character, the first dungeon completed during the event rewards you with a quest tha
 Look at the calendar and aim to earn as much as this currency as possible during the time window.